How to Start a Profitable Online Business as a Virtual Assistant

 - Build friendships in your niche.
 My first two clients were other bloggers in my niche (personal finance).
 I had been reading and commenting on their blogs for months before I got up the courage to ask them for advice about getting started as a freelance writer.

 - Offer skills you already have.
 As I mentioned, I love writing and I had a blog to showcase my writing skills.
 But writing was just my way to get my foot in the door.
-I still do some writing (because I love it!) but more of my income is made up of my VA services from skills I’ve picked up along the way.
+I still do some writing (because I love it!) but more of my income is made up of my VA services and coaching from skills I’ve picked up along the way.

 - Advertise that you want to get started.
 Schedule some tweets to go out saying that you are looking for more writing or VA clients.
 Set up a Hire Me page on your website.
 Use these free forms of advertising to get your name out there to help you find your first client.